uvacobi/rna_seq_lesson/counting.md

 ~~~
 {: .language-bash}

-SAMtools will make the data readeble, this data is then piped through head to show the first 10 lines of the file.
+SAMtools will make the data readable, this data is then piped through head to show the first 10 lines of the file.

 ## 2.2 Counting and sorting